GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-13.md

 ---
-title: "Cpurse 7"
+title: "The role of Spatial Data Infrastructures for Digital Government Transformation"
 collection: teaching
-type: "Keynote presentation"
+type: "Webinar"
-permalink: /teaching/teaching-2
+permalink: /teaching/teaching-13
-venue: "NSDI Georgia, Stakeholder meeting"
+venue: "ELISE Knowledge Transfer"
-date: 2024-11-27
+date: 2019-10-28
-location: "Tblisi, Georgia"
+location: "Online"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.